gvwilson/thirdbit/src/fiction/santas/index.md

 nailed up beside the cabin's single round porthole.
 "I didn't know you were so artistic."

-"Oh, my boy was a wizard with all that stuff,"
+"Oh, he was a wizard with all that stuff,"
 Captain Clausbeard said proudly.
 "An' even better at crochet.
 Why, I still have a couple of doilies that—"